codeslake/SYNDOF/README.md

 image = (np.float32(cv2.imread(file_name, cv2.IMREAD_UNCHANGED))/10.)[:, :, 1]
 image = image / 7. # 7 = (maxCoC - 1) / 4, where maxCoC is 29 in this case.
 ```

-check the results under `./out`, which is structured as,
-./out
-├── blur_map/                    # directory for output defocus map
-├── blur_map_binary/             # directory for binarized defocus map
-├── blur_map_norm/               # directory for normalized defocus map
-├── depth_decomposed/            # directory for decomposed depth
-└── image/                       # directory for input image (with its modified name)

 ## BIBTEX
 If you find this code useful, please consider citing: